mayeedwin/vscode-pwa/README.md

 ### About [pwafire.org](https://pwafire.org)

-Our mission is to make your developer environment as a **webdev** fully stacked up for best web development practices with Progressive Web Apps.
+Our mission is to make your **webdev** environment fully stacked up for best web development practices with Progressive Web Apps.

 We've an Official Developer Guide [published here](https://pwafire.org/developer/docs/how-to-use-vscode-pwa-in-vscode/) and updated with latest update for this Extension.